-In the editor, search for content (videos, graphics, images) and drag it into a preset.
-Depending on your configuration, content is contained in various tabs, including the Templates, GFX and Media tabs etc. When the filled preset is ready, drag it either into the group for the main channel of the video wall, or to the shortcuts bar in the show.
+In the editor, search for content and drag it into a preset.
+Depending on your configuration, content is contained in various tabs, including Templates, GFX, Media tabs, etc. When the filled preset is ready, drag it either into the group for the main channel of the video wall, or to the shortcuts bar in the show.

-1. Right-click a preset in the Using Shortcuts or in the main channel of the video wall.

-2. Click Edit Content to open the Preset Content Editor:
+- 1. Right-click a preset in the Using the Shortcuts Bar or in the main channel of the video wall. - 2.
+Click Edit to open the Preset Content Editor:

-In this editor, you can create a video wall layout with content filled into the GFX areas:
+In this editor, you can create a video wall layout with content filled into channels:

 - From the top tab bar, select a source for the content.
-This can be Media assets, graphics or content from an inbox. - · Drag selected content into the GFX areas. - · Click the Play button on the thumbnails to edit, or alternatively double-click content or right-click and select Edit. - · Click the View Mode button to switch between actual video wall layout and all GFX channels visible.
+This can be media assets, graphics, live sources, or content from an Inbox. - For images, you can set if they should be auto cropped to fill the channel, or scale to fit. - Drag the selected content to the channel. - Click the Play button on the thumbnails to edit, or alternatively, double-click the content or right-click and select Edit. - Click the View Mode button to switch between actual video wall layout and all GFX channels visible. - Images that are dragged into an output channel, are automatically cropped to fill the entire output area.
+The image is centered either vertically or horizontally, so it may be required to enter the image crop editor and adjust the auto cropping.

-3.8 Working With Viz Pilot And MOS Content
+Working With Viz Pilot And MOS Rundows 4.14